harshwall/attendance_student/README.md

 # attendance_student

-The student side application to view realtime attendance in varous subjects.
+The student side application to view realtime attendance in various subjects.
 The attendance_teacher app is available at this [link](https://github.com/saket1999/attendance_teacher)

 ## Getting Started